 The TOPIK II exam encompasses of level 3-6 which is a wide range of ability levels.
 As such the difficulty level of questions also varies widely with a pre-defined proportion of questions set for each of the difficulty levels within the same paper.
+If you already have your mind set to take TOPIK II you can jump directly to my comprehensive TOPIK II strategies covering each of the Listening, Writing and Reading papers [premium content].
+However if you are in two minds whether to take TOPIK II aiming for a result of Level 3 or 4, here is my two cents below.

 Should I take TOPIK II as an intermediate learner?

-The Listening and Reading papers of TOPIK II starts off with questions that are probably very manageable for intermediate learners.
+The Listening and Reading papers of TOPIK II start off with questions that are probably very manageable for intermediate learners.
 However as one moves along the paper the questions get harder very quickly.
 There are simply too many questions which are beyond an intermediate learner and have to be skipped altogether or attempted by wild guessing.

 For the Writing paper 50% of the score is allocated to a long essay question.
 There is a risk that at this stage an intermediate learner does not have an extensive enough vocabulary and fails to grasp the meaning of the key words in the question, hence losing a whole 50 points out of the 300 total.